NTI-Game-Jam-2024/Unity-Template/README.md

 2. Create a new repository using this template.
 3. Clone the new repository and open it in Unity to start your project.

+## Documentation

+Understanding how to work with the GameObject/MonoBehaviour architecture in Unity is crucial for utilizing this template effectively.
+Here are some helpful resources:
+- [Unity Official Documentation](https://docs.unity3d.com/Manual/index.html): Comprehensive guides and tutorials provided by Unity.
+- [Introduction to Unity](https://learn.unity.com/course/getting-started-with-unity): A beginner-friendly course covering basic concepts and workflows in Unity.
+- [MonoBehaviour Overview](https://learn.unity.com/tutorial/monobehaviour): Learn about the MonoBehaviour class and its role in Unity game development.

 ## License

 This project is distributed under the Unlicense, which allows for unrestricted use.
 Note that contributions and forks are currently not supported for this template.